 Reason #2: You are relying on ”fancy training tricks” and isolation exercises

-Training for muscle growth is actually quite simple and we should keep it that way.
-The new ”revolutionary” ways of training, which supposedly give you pumps like Arnold and abs like Frank Zane, do not work better than traditional training methods.
+Training for muscle growth is actually quite simple.
+The new ”revolutionary” ways of training, which supposedly give you pumps like Arnold and abs like Frank Zane, do not magically work better than traditional training methods.

 Training tools such as drop-sets and supersets cause great fatigue and a good pump.
-But if achieving a pump is your main goal when training, then you are missing the bigger picture.
-Achieving overload by progressively putting more stress on the muscle, should be your goal every time you step foot in the gym.
+But if achieving a pump is your main goal when training, you are missing the bigger picture.
+Achieving overload by progressively challenging your muscles beyond their present capacity should be the main goal of your training plan.

-Performing big compound movements and getting stronger will always be the best way to build muscle.
+Performing primarily big compound movements and getting stronger will always be the best way to build muscle.

 But a stronger muscle isn’t always a bigger one, right?

-That’s true, research shows that your body recognizes movement patterns and becomes more efficient in them after performing them consistently.
+That’s true, research shows that your body recognizes movement patterns and becomes more efficient if you perform certain movements consistently.
 This enables you to lift more weight (get stronger) without actually having bigger muscles.
-This is called: neuromuscular adaptation.
+In exercise science, this is known as “Neuromuscular Adaptations.”

 Reason #3: You are not eating enough

-The human body builds (protein synthesis) and breaks down (protein breakdown) muscle proteins constantly.
-If the amount of muscle proteins you’ve built exceeds the amount of muscle proteins you’ve broken down, you’ve built muscle.
-So eating at an energy deficit, simply results into less muscle growth.
+The human body constantly synthesizes (protein synthesis) and breaks down (protein breakdown) muscle proteins.
+If the number of muscle proteins you’ve synthesized exceeds the number of muscle proteins you’ve broken down, you’ve built muscle.
+So, eating at an energy deficit simply results in less muscle growth.

-When you consume slightly more calories than your body needs (like in a bulk), you are ensuring that you are not in a state of breakdown.
-This way you can make full use of your muscular potential.
-Maintaining an energy surplus of 200-300 calories is sufficient for optimal growth.
+When you consume slightly more calories than your body needs (like in a bulk), you can optimize muscle growth by facilitating anabolic processes and supporting heavy resistance exercise.
+Maintaining an energy surplus of 200-300 calories is generally sufficient for optimal growth.